NixOS/rfcs/rfcs/0145-doc-strings.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Migration path for nixpkgs comments.
 - How to document the `arguments`.
 Should there be some markdown equivalent to `@param` i.e. `# Params`?
-    - Possible answer: Future RFC might need to clarify that.
+This RFC intentionally leaves this question unanswered, allowing for further discussion and decision-making in the future.

 # Future work
 [Future]: #future-work